 The school year culminated with a celebration with all the children and families at Brooklyn Bridge Park, where the children had a view of their city.

-This is the way that emergent curriculum pieces develop.
+This is the way that an emergent curriculum develops.
 The collaboration between children and teachers in the learning process is like a ball being passed back and forth.
 This style of pedagogy helps teachers to reflect, to articulate their thinking and process, and to understand what is important and meaningful to children.